adarro/ddo-calc/docs/developers_guide/Tech_Concepts.md

 Rapid prototyping where Domain Objects become the UI.
 [Apache ~~Isis~~ Causeway](https://causeway.apache.org)
 May have potential direct-integration issues as a JPMS Java app, but as a RESTful DTO Front-end it could be extremely useful.

+## Messaging

+### MQTT

+Mosquitto - MQTT Broker - https://mosquitto.org/ Lightweight for inter object messaging and perhaps some chat.

+### Bayeux

+Cometd - Bayeux - https://www.cometd.org/ - Websockets for real time updates.
+Link to Restful API. / Database updates.

+## Database

+MongoDB - MongoDb is a document database that stores data in JSON-like documents.
+Use for persistent storage of data.
+Possibly for master data and / or user data.

+### Xodus

+Xodus - Jetbrains Xodus is a transactional embedded database for JVM.
+Use for Session Storage, Caching, and other data storage needs.

+### SpiceDB

+SpiceDB - https://spicedb.dev/ - A database for managing fine-grained permissions across many services.

+## Authorization and Authentication

+### Keycloak

+Keycloak - https://www.keycloak.org/ - Open Source Identity and Access Management.

+Dex - https://dexidp.io/ - OpenID Connect for Kubernetes.